Probes of chaos over the Clifford group and approach to Haar values: Tools and methods

 The computation of the vector $\vec{c}$ for the isospectral twirling of order $k=2$ includes also traces proportional to the three and four points spectral form factors $g_3(t)$ and $g_4(t)$.
 While we leave the details of the computation in App.~\ref{app:spectral_functions}, here we only report the expressions of the three and four point spectral form factors: \ba g_3(t)&=&\sum_{i,j,k}e^{-i(2E_i-E_j-E_k)t}\\ g_4(t)&=&\sum_{i,j,k}e^{-i(E_i+E_j-E_k-E_\ell)t} \ea

 Let us then turn the attention on the components of the vector $\vec{q}$.
 This vector has for components traces of the form $\Tr[T_\pi QV^{\ot2,2}]$.
 As shown in App.~\ref{app:spectral_functions}, these traces depend on the Clifford spectral form factors $\tilde{g}_k$ there defined.
 These generalized spectral form factors, just as the usual spectral form factors, depend on the spectrum of $V$.
 However, in addition to this, they also depend on the expectation value of the eigenstates of $V$ on the Pauli strings $P$.
 Let us consider for instance the component of $\vec{q}$ associated with the identity permutation.
 One obtains: \ba \Tr[IQV^{\ot2,2}]=d^{-2}\sum_Pe^{-i(E_i+E_j-E_k-E_\ell)t}\bra{E_i}P\ket{E_i}\bra{E_j}P\ket{E_j}\bra{E_k}P\ket{E_k}\bra{E_\ell}P\ket{E_\ell} \ea As one can see, the evaluation of the Clifford spectral form factors depend on the initial eigenstates of $V$.
 Indeed, the values $\bra{E_i}P\ket{E_i}$ serve as a sort of initial condition on the Clifford average.
-As shown in App.~\ref{app:spectral_functions}, it is in general not possible to go much further than the expression in Eq.~\eqref{eq:pauli_correlation_fucntion}, which leads us to define the Clifford spectral form factors $\tilde{g}_k(t)$ in App.~\ref{app:spectral_functions}.
+As shown in App.~\ref{app:spectral_functions}, it is in general not possible to go much further than the expression in Eq.~\eqref{eq:pauli_correlation_function}, which leads us to define the Clifford spectral form factors $\tilde{g}_k(t)$ in App.~\ref{app:spectral_functions}.
 However, some simplifications will be possible when dealing with stabilizer Hamiltonian.
-Indeed, as shown in Sec.~\ref{sec:stabilizer_hamiltonian}, the Clifford spectral form factors up to $\tilde{g}_3(t)$in Eq.~\eqref{eq:pauli_correlation_fucntion} will reduce to the usual spectral functions $g_k(t)$.
-While this might seem a coincidence, it is actually consistent with the fact that the Clifford group forms a 3-design, so that only the four point Clifford spectral form factor $\tilde{g}_4(t)$ will be different from $g_4(t)$.
+Indeed, as shown in Sec.~\ref{sec:stabilizer_hamiltonian}, the Clifford spectral form factors in Eq.~\eqref{eq:pauli_correlation_function} will reduce to the usual spectral functions $g_k(t)$, the only exception being the one obtained from the identity permutation.
+While this might seem a coincidence, it is actually consistent with the fact that the Clifford group forms a 3-design, so that only spectral form factors containing more than three energy values will differ.
+Indeed, we will see that the spectral form factor stemming from the identity permutation, corresponding to $g_4(t)$ in the unitary case, will be different from the ones obtained for the average over the unitary group.
+It will be dubbed $\tilde{g}_3(t)$, since, in contrast with the full unitary case, it will only depend on three energy values.

 In the following sections we will introduce RMT and the ensemble of spectra over which our spectral form factors will be averaged.
 Moreover, we will also introduce the other average of interest in this work, the long time average.